A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 Females of one and a half to three years of age are known to have reached sexual maturity.
 They birth an average of one litter every 2 – 3 years throughout their reproductive lives.

-There are some cases that indicate that the females sometimes are monogamous, but this is not confirmed.
+Some cases indicate that the females sometimes are monogamous, but this is not confirmed.

 The most common is the art of polygyny expressed by the females.
 The copulation between both sexes is usually frequent but brief.